Stowey Castle: Details

-Alfred of Spain is the Norman Lord of Stowey recorded in Domesday and the building of the castle is normally attributed to him or to his daughter Isabel.
+Alfred of Spain (who was actually from Épaignes in Normandy) is the Norman Lord of Stowey as recorded in the Domesday Book of 1086; the building of the castle is normally attributed to him or to his daughter Isabel.
 The earliest written reference to the castle is in a forged charter of 1154.

-The top of the motte was excavated by amateurs in the 19th Century but no record was made of any finds.
+The top of the motte was excavated by amateurs in the 19th century but no record was made of any finds.
 The mounds around the top of the motte are assumed to be spoil heaps from these excavations to clear the foundations of the keep, although it has also been suggested that they may be the remains of towers.
-The blue lias rubble foundations are the only visible structural remains of the castle which stood on the conical motte surrounded by a ditch approximately 820 ft in circumference.
+The blue lias rubble foundations are the only visible structural remains of the castle, which stood on the conical motte surrounded by a ditch approximately 820 ft in circumference.

 The castle was destroyed in the 15th century, which may have been as a penalty for the local Lord Audley's involvement in the Second Cornish Uprising of 1497 led by Perkin Warbeck.
 Some of the stone was used in the building of Stowey Court in the village.